ekliao/EricLiaoDigitalGarden/src/site/notes/Anki to Mochi to Obsidian.md

 Having set up Obsidian on February 24, 2023, I am experiencing accelerated fascination with it.
 In less than two months, I figured out how to publish a subset of my OB vault to the web for free.
 Soon after that, I am now hosting the published OB digital garden on my chosen professional domain name as a professional website!

-One thing happened fast after another.
-Now I'm thinking of migrating at least part of my Anki “notes” into OB.
+One thing quickly led to another.
+Now I'm thinking of migrating at least the most frequently searched and updated Anki notes into OB.
 The reason is obvious: Anki and all [[Spaced repetition\|SR]] systems like its grandfather [Supermemo](https://en.wikipedia.org/wiki/SuperMemo) don't have the dual linking between notes, something OB is famous and loved for and that makes it so much more powerful.
 I found myself wishing that power for Anki, because I've built up Anki with million-strong entries and consider it an incredibly valuable asset.
 Without the interlinks, everything can feel so scattered.

 To that end, I found [Mochi](https://mochi.cards/).
 It looks promising.